 Italian spot near one of the upper viewpoints for Los Gigantes

-The strip on Playa de Las Americas and Los Cristianos is the best known for nightlife.
-It was rather quiet while we visited and a heavy British influence with bar and club owners/promoters constantly trying to call you in with a drink deal.
+During peak season, the strip on Playa de Las Americas and Los Cristianos is best known for nightlife.
+It draws in a heavy British influence and the bar and club promoters constantly try to call you in from the street with an appealing drink deal.
 A few spots include:

-Lava – spot just off the strip of main bars that call you in with a nice outdoor area to grab a drink
+Spot just off the strip of main bars with a nice outdoor area to grab a drink